kkats/physical-oceanography/INSTALL.md

 ## oceanogr

+The [GNU Scientific Library](https://www.gnu.org/software/gsl/gsl.html) must be installed in your system.

 Download source package of [hstatistics](https://hackage.haskell.org/package/hstatistics).
-Tested with version 0.2.5.2 but should work as far as Numeric.Statistics.PCA is not drastically modified.
+Tested with version 0.2.5.3 but should work as far as Numeric.Statistics.PCA is not drastically modified.
 Expand it at the same directory as oceanogr.cabal.

     % cd oceanogr
-    % tar xvfz $(DOWNLOAD)/hstatistics-0.2.5.2.tar.gz
+    % tar xvfz $(DOWNLOAD)/hstatistics-0.2.5.3.tar.gz

 Apply patch.hstatistics and install right away

-    % mv hstatistics-0.2.5.2 hstatistics-patched
+    % mv hstatistics-0.2.5.3 hstatistics-patched
     % cd hstatistics-patched
     % patch -p1 < ../patch.hstatistics
     % mv hstatistics.cabal hstatistics-patched.cabal
     % stack install hstatistics-patched

+As of 25 Aug 2016, patches are necessary for [hnetcdf](https://github.com/ian-ross/hnetcdf) and [hmatrix-repa](https://github.com/amcphail/hmatrix-repa).
+See stack.yaml for detail.

 ## gamma-n

-Due to the use of *double precision* rather than *single*, we use [Fortran/Matlab](http://www.teos-10.org/preteos10_software/gamma.tar.Z), not the Fortran only version.
+Because of the use of *double precision* rather than *single*, we use [Fortran/Matlab](http://www.teos-10.org/preteos10_software/gamma.tar.Z), not the Fortran only version.

     % cd gamma-n
-    % mkdir fortran
     % cd fortran
     % gzip -dc $(DOWNLOAD)/gamma.tar.Z | tar xvf -